lwcorp/lwblat/README.md

 #### Why don't you add Blat inside the package?
 Because it's still a separate program which doesn't even have to be in the same folder.

+#### Are the messages sent secured?
+No, because Blat itself doesn't support it.
+It also means you can't use servers that don't support **insecure** sending.
+If you like to convince Blat makers to support it, please help asking [for OAuth support](https://sourceforge.net/p/blat/feature-requests/30/) and [for SSL support](https://sourceforge.net/p/blat/feature-requests/8/).

+#### Can Blat even be used nowadays if most servers block insecure mode?
+Not directly, because indeed most servers don't allow to use programs like Blat anymore.
+However, you can still use Blat as a simulator to try out every possible sending option.
+You can [convince here](https://sourceforge.net/p/blat/feature-requests/31/) Blat makers to add a direct simulation mode.
+Until then, you can use another simulator like the free open source [Papercut SMTP](https://github.com/ChangemakerStudios/Papercut-SMTP).

 ### General

 #### Is the program portable?